Heljas/eslint-plugin-require-prisma-select/docs.md

 # eslint-plugin-require-prisma-select

-By default, if `select` property is omitted while using [Prisma](https://github.com/prisma/prisma/) client, it returns all table columns.
-It can lead to the leaking of private information, create a security vulnerability, or prevent no-downtime updates.
+Omitting the `select` property during [Prisma](https://github.com/prisma/prisma/) CRUD operations results in fetching all fields for a specified model.
+This can lead to private information leakage, security vulnerabilities, or complications in executing zero downtime deployments.

 `select` property or a whole query argument is missing in cases such as: